leohentschker/estimates-ui/README.md

 ```

 #### How this can break
 This can break in all the classic ways that web apps can break!
-This site is built on top of two non-thoroughly-tested python wheels, and can run into all of the classic issues of any web app.
+Any and all contributions are welcome.

 ## Contributing
 Please review the issues tagged with `good-first-issue` or submit an issue of your own!
 This is a very early-stage project, so contributors are actively encouraged.